 Introducing New Fish

-- Toxin levels will change when new fish or plants are added so add only few new fish at a time to allow the tanks bio load to adjust
+- Toxin levels will change when new fish or plants are added so only add a few new fish at a time; to allow the tank’s bio load to adjust

 - Test toxin levels before and after introducing new fish